Resume

 ACADEMIC APPOINTMENTS

-My work has earned recognition for bridging distinct domains: I was awarded the 2025 IUPAP Early Career Prize in the History of Physics for my research on the evolution of international exchange around potential future fusion technology.
-This follows the 2018 ISCHE Early Career Conference Paper Award in History of Education, which recognized my analysis of constructivist learning theory’s influence on artificial intelligence.
+My research spans disciplines and is shaped by collaborations and fellowships.
+I was awarded the 2025 IUPAP Early Career Prize in the History of Physics for my work on the development of international collaboration in fusion.
+This follows the 2018 ISCHE Early Career Conference Paper Award in the History of Education, which recognized my analysis of constructivist learning theory’s influence on artificial intelligence.

 UNIVERSITY TEACHING

-My teaching approach is uniquely informed by early professional training, including a Master’s degree in secondary education (2010) and three years of experience.
-Since 2021, I have applied my expertise as a Guest Lecturer at Leuphana University Lüneburg.
-This builds upon my work at the University of Zurich, where I worked as an Instructor from 2014 to 2023.
+My teaching approach is uniquely informed by early professional training, including a Master’s degree in secondary education (2010).
+Since 2021, I teach as a Guest Lecturer at Leuphana University Lüneburg, building on my experience as an Instructor at the University of Zurich from 2014 to 2023.

 ACADEMIC SERVICES AND PUBLIC ENGAGEMENT

-Within the international community, I serve as a Vice President of STAND (commission on science, technology and diplomacy) and as a member of the Ombudsteam of the DHST (Division for the History of Science and Technology).
+Within the international academic community, I serve as Vice President of STAND (commission on science, technology and diplomacy) and I’m part of the Ombudsteam of the DHST (Division for the History of Science and Technology).

 I also like editing and the responsibilities it entails.
-As Managing Editor of On_Education, I coordinate an international team and oversee the production, from managing deadlines and peer reviews to resolving technical bugs on WordPress.
-I also serve as a Book Review Editor for Centaurus, where I invitee reviewers and provide critical feedback.
+As Managing Editor of On_Education, I coordinate an international team.
+I also serve as a Book Reviews Editor for Centaurus, where I invite reviewers and provide critical feedback.

-I regularly revise Wikipedia to ensure that historical contexts are accurate and align with scholarly research.
-E.g., in 2024 I revised the full English page on science diplomacy; At present, I’ve updated entries on individuals who worked at CERN, including one of my favorites, the accelerator designer and political activist Georges Charpak.
+I regularly revise Wikipedia to ensure that historical contexts are accurate and align with scholarly research, including the English page on science diplomacy.
+At present, I’ve updated entries on individuals who worked at CERN, including one of my favorites, the accelerator physicist and political activist Georges Charpak.